PeARSearch/PeARS-fruit-fly/fruit-fly/README.md

 The evolution process helps to find the projection matrix and the winner-take-all rate that satisfy a pre-defined goal.
-So far, the goal is searching for a fly that performs well on the classification task (on all 3 datasets), and also has small number of non-zero elements in the hashing results.
+So far, the goal is searching for a fly that performs well on the classification task (on all 3 datasets), and also has a small number of non-zero elements in the final hash.

 To run the evolution process: